Do I Need a Nutritionist or Dietitian?

 They also have to complete continuing professional educational requirements to stay registered.

-Your doctor will refer you to an RD or RDN.
-Your first visit can last from 45 to 90 minutes.
+Your doctor may refer you to an RD or RDN.
+Your first visit can last 45-90 minutes.
 You’ll go through your medical history and talk about the medicines you take.
 They’ll also ask about the kind of foods you like and how active you are.
-Then they’ll help you set up daily meal plans that take all that into account.
+Then, they’ll help you set up daily meal plans that take all that into account.
+They might also help you set goals, such as lowering your blood sugar or losing weight.

-You might need to make up to four follow-up visits during the next 6 months, depending on your progress and overall health.
+You might need to make up to five follow-up visits during the next 6 months, depending on your progress and overall health.
 After that, you’ll have one each year.
-Most insurance plans, including Medicare, cover a certain number of sessions with an RD or RDN.
+If you have diabetes, most insurance plans, including Medicare, cover a certain number of sessions with an RD or RDN.

 • Help you understand diabetes